Skip to content

 UK - Westminster - Faith leaders praying opposite Downing Street ahead of COP26

-We'll read out the Prayers for Tomorrow opposite Downing Street before world leaders discuss how to finance the fight against the climate crisis
+We read out the Prayers for Tomorrow opposite Downing Street before world leaders discussed how to finance the fight against the climate crisis

-We’ll be displaying our Prayers for Tomorrow on a website, on social media and in CAFOD publications so that others can be inspired to write their own prayer.
+We displayed our Prayers for Tomorrow on a website, on social media and in CAFOD publications so that others could be inspired to write their own prayer.

-And during Great Big Green Week in June, we’ll go to Downing Street to read our Prayers for Tomorrow and share them with Number 10 to make sure the UK government hears our call for action.
-This will be ahead of world leaders meeting in Paris to look at how we can ensure countries have the money they need to tackle the climate crisis.
+And during Great Big Green Week in 2023, we went to Downing Street to read our Prayers for Tomorrow and share them with Number 10 to make sure the UK government hears our call for action.
+This was ahead of world leaders meeting in Paris to look at how we can ensure countries have the money they need to tackle the climate crisis.